Devroman/devroman.github.io/README.md

-# Roman Sentiurev Resume

-This repository contains the single-page resume website for Roman Sentiurev, a Senior Product Manager from Almaty, Kazakhstan.
+# Product Manager Runner

+This repository contains a small browser game.
+Open `index.html` in a modern browser to play.

+Help Alex the Product Manager collect money and dodge tech debt, bugs and angry users.
+Each mistake costs a life.
+After three mistakes the game ends and your final score determines your grade from **Junior** to **CPO**.

-Open `index.html` in a browser to view the site.
-The page is written in HTML5 with Tailwind CSS and includes basic SEO and Schema.org markup.
+The game is written in plain HTML, CSS and JavaScript using emoji for all graphics.